 Talent tightly bending fiber to scramble modes.

-Use a narrow bandpass filter at 532 nanometers with 2.0 nanometer bandwidth to clean the laser line and reject any pump sidebands arising from nonlinear broadening due to propagation in the fiber [1].
+Use a narrow bandpass filter at 532 nanometers with 2.0 nanometer bandwidth to clean the laser line and reject any unwanted pump spectral sidebands[1].
 Use a dichroic mirror to reflect the laser light toward the sample and transmit the redshifted back-scattered radiation collected by the objective [2].

-SCREEN: The narrow bandpass filter at 532 nm is being selected.
+Talent inserting the narrow bandpass filter at 532 nm in the microscope.

-SCREEN: The dichroic mirror is being activated to direct excitation and collect backscattered signal.
+Talent inserting the dichroic mirror to direct excitation and collect backscattered signal.

 Use a long-pass filter at 532 nanometers to reject residual illumination light [1].

-SCREEN: The longpass filter is being set to 532 nm.
+Talent inserting the longpass filter at 532 nm.

-During Raman scattering measurement, use a shortpass filter at sixhundred nanometers to suppress background fluorescence [1].

-SCREEN: The short pass filter is being set 600 nm.

 Measure the power on the sample plane with a power meter [1].
 Attenuate the pump beam to obtain an intensity at the sample which does not lead to damage [2].

 Talent measuring sample-plane power with power meter.